SunriseStels/HologirlDiscord/README.md

-# Hologirl bot for Discrod APP
+# Hologirl bot for Discord APP

 Create Hologirl Bot for Discord because i like discord.
 Hologirl - retrowave music bot and some sort of funny entertainment